somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 ### Segment Files {#segment-files}

-Digest nodes are responsible buffering new events and compiling segment files (the files that are written to disk in the Archive Phase).
+Digest nodes are responsible for buffering new events and compiling segment files (the files that are written to disk in the Archive Phase).

-Once a segment file if full, it is passed on to Storage Nodes in the Archive Phase.
+Once a segment file is full, it is passed on to Storage Nodes in the Archive Phase.

 ## The __Archive__ Phase {#archive}